RickCarlino/korean-english-interlinear/README.md

 To run in (Linux) shell:
 ./korean-english-interlinear.py sample.txt

-Outputs an HTML file with a simmilar name.
+Outputs an HTML file with a similar name.

 ![Alt text](/screenshot.png?raw=true)